 Learn more about the differences between ASTM B-117 and ISO 12944-9 »

 Fortunately, Heresite tests against both B-117 and ISO 12944-9.
-We can provide B-117 test results up to 18,000 salt spray hours for P-413, 3,500+ hours for ES-606, and 2,000 hours for VR-514.
+We can provide B-117 test results up to 18,000 salt spray hours for P-413 and 2,000 hours for VR-514.
 However, we strongly encourage engineers to specify coatings that can pass the ISO 129449-9 standard, because the performance of the product in use will be far more predictable given the more realistic testing environment.
-Both Heresite’s P-413 and ES-606 have passed the 25-week (4,200 hour) ISO 12944-9 test.
+Heresite’s P-413 has passed the 25-week (4,200 hour) ISO 12944-9 test.
 Learn more about Heresite’s HVAC-R & Radiator Protective Coatings and compare our products.
 Still have questions?
 Feel free to contact us.
 We’re happy to answer questions and provide you with the data you need to choose the right protective coil coating for your particular needs.